anandojha/SEEKR_tutorials/README.md

 ==============================
 A Suite of Tutorials for the SEEKR (Simulation Enabled Estimation of Kinetic Rates) Multiscale Milestoning Software

-This repository contains all the files needed to follow the SEEKR tutorial, "A Suite of Tutorials for the SEEKR (Simulation Enabled Estimation of Kinetic Rates) Multiscale Milestoning Software [Article v1.0]" as published in the "Living Journal of Computational Molecular Science" journal.
+This repository contains all the files needed to follow the SEEKR tutorial, "A Suite of Tutorials for the SEEKR (Simulation Enabled Estimation of Kinetic Rates) Multiscale Milestoning Software [Article v1.0]" published in the Living Journal of Computational Molecular Science journal.

 Please find the tutorial here: